 Slava Solodkiy FT

-I thought, why not launch a Navalny card.
+I created the idea of why not to launch Navalny card.

-Slava had an idea.
-He thought that many cards return cashback.
-What if that money actually goes to Navalny’s Anti-Corruption Foundation?
-So that people feel they’re doing something good with their money.
+Slava has this idea.
+He’s thinking about how a lot of cards give cash back.
+And what if the money actually went to Navalny’s anti-corruption fund?
+So people feel like they’re doing something good with their money.

-You can use that 1 percent from each purchase to donate to Navalny’s campaign.
+You can use this 1 per cent from each purchase to donate to Navalny campaign.

-They prepared marketing materials.
-Materials emphasizing Navalny’s activity in anti-government protests, mostly showing that there is a desire for change in Russia.
+They have some marketing material drawn up.
+Stuff that highlights Navalny’s activism in the anti-government protests, basically showing that there’s this appetite for change in Russia.

 Site archive